Opentrons/opentrons/components/src/primitives/Box.md

 Simple Box primitive.
-Renders a `div` by default with various styling props for color, spacing, and typography
+Renders a `div` by default and accepts all primitive styling props.

 ```js
 import {